assemblee-virtuelle/semapps/website/docs/middleware/webacl/index.md

 | `baseUrl`|`String` | **required**| Base URL of the LDP server |

+## Default permissions for new resources

+By default, new resources are created with these rights:

+- If the resource is created by an anonymous user:
+  - `acl:Read` and `acl:Write` permissions are granted to all users
+- If the resource is created by an authenticated user:
+  - `acl:Read` permission is granted to anonymous users
+  - `acl:Write` and `acl:Control` permissions are granted to the creator
+- If the resource is created by the system (direct calls from other services):
+  - `acl:Read` permission is granted to anonymous users
+  - `acl:Write` permission is granted to authenticated users

+If you wish to change these options, you can set the `newResourcesPermissions` parameter in [LdpService's `defaultContainerOptions`](../ldp/index.md), or to a particular container.

+This `newResourcesPermissions` parameter can be:
+- An object in the form expected by the `additionalRights` parameters of the [`webacl.resource.addRights` action](resource.md) (with keys "anon", "anyUser", "user", "group")
+- A function which receives the WebID of the creator (or "anon" if the user is not authenticated, or "system") and returns an object in the same shape

 ## General notes

 - The SemApps middleware will always connect to the SPARQL endpoint with a Basic Authorization header containing the `admin` user and its password.